AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/apps-and-their-modules/pdf-modules.md

 ### Combine PDF&nbsp;files {#combine-pdf-files}

 This action module takes multiple PDF&nbsp;files and combines them into a single PDF&nbsp;file.
-For example, this module could combine all of the documents in a [!DNL Workfront] project into a single PDF upon completion of the project.
+For example, this module could combine all of the documents in a Workfront project into a single PDF upon completion of the project.

 <table style="table-layout:auto">
  <col>